 Contract Fees.
 Contract fees primarily include administration and management fees, and performance fees.
 Administration and management fees are contracted upon the establishment of individual pools of capital and are earned and collected over their remaining lives.
 Performance fees are earned when certain Financing Vehicles exceed contractual return hurdles and a significant reversal in the amount of cumulative revenue recognized is not expected to occur.

-We also earn interest income related to our risk retention holdings and investment income associated with our ownership interest in certain Financing Vehicles.
+We also earn a small portion of our revenue from interest income and investment income associated with our ownership interest in certain Financing Vehicles.